2020, March 6Share this article

 Why did you decide to enter Nazarbayev University?

-After graduating high school, I had various options for my continuing my studies: to study biological sciences at Karaganda State Medical University, to go abroad under the Bolashak program, or to study in the Pre-Medicine program (current name Bachelor of Medical Sciences) at NU.
+After graduating high school, I had various options for my continuing my studies: to study biological sciences at Karaganda State Medical University, to go abroad under the Bolashak program, or to study in the Pre-Medicine program at NU.

 I chose the latter option.
 About the time I needed to make my decision, a delegation from NU with Dr. Arman Saparov came to our school.
 He told us about the University, described the academic program and future prospects.
 The university was attractive to me because it would provide world-class education and most of my courses would be in English.
 In addition, of course, I thought it would be interesting and exciting to be something of a pioneer by choosing to go to this new university.